 -Jerry Reynolds, The Car Pro

-It will likely hit 100-degrees in my hometown soon, so it is time for our annual reminder of the dangers of leaving children and pets in hot cars.
+It’s May, it will likely hit 100-degrees in my hometown and many other places soon, so it is time for our annual reminder of the dangers of leaving children and pets in hot cars.

-The NHTSA cites the three main scenarios in which heatstroke occurs:
+The three main scenarios in which heatstroke occurs are:

-NHTSA data shows that approximately 58% of heatstroke deaths occur when the child is at home, followed by 23% of deaths occurring at a parent or caregiver’s work.
-Additional stats show:
+The NHTSA says that approximately 58% of heatstroke deaths occur when the child is at home, followed by 23% of deaths occurring at a parent or caregiver’s work.

 Car Heat Stroke Statistics